adlnet/xapi-profiles/xapi-profiles-communication.md

 ```

-“What Statement Templates are available in this profile?”, “What Patterns are available
+“What Statement Templates are available in this Profile?”, “What Patterns are available
-in this profile?”
+in this Profile?”

 Virtually identical to the above, just replace being a Verb or Activity Type with Statement
 Template or Pattern.
 We're able to use inScheme because the server includes semantic